mozilla/node-convict/README.md

 * **Command-line arguments**: If the command-line argument specified by `arg` is supplied, it will overwrite the setting's default value or the value derived from `env`.
 * **Documentation**: The `doc` property is pretty self-explanatory.
 The nice part about having it in the schema rather than as a comment is that we can call `config.getSchemaString()` and have it displayed in the output.
 * **Sensitive values and secrets**: If `sensitive` is set to `true`, this value will be masked to `"[Sensitive]"` when `config.toString()` is called.
 This helps avoid disclosing secret keys when printing configuration at application start for debugging purposes.
+* **External providers**: If an `providerPath` string is provided and an external provider function is initialized, convict will pass this key into the external provider function to return a value from the provider.
+This value will be overriden by environmental variables and command-line arguments.

 ### Validation